 Eger’s Main Attraction, Egri Var Castle

 The staff at the hotel weren’t particularly friendly but I scoffed it off as nothing more than off-season fatigue.
 Or maybe they ate something really sour that justified their really sour faces.
 Who knows.
-I didn’t care cause’ the place was nearby a castle!
-Eger castle (Egri var) to be exact and if you’ve been following this blog you’d know I love castles.
-Just over the underpass full of graffiti is the entrance to the wonderful fortress overlooking the city of Eger.
+I didn’t care cause’ the place was near a castle and I love castles!
+Eger Castle (Egri var) to be exact.
+Just over an underpass full of graffiti is the entrance to the wonderful fortress overlooking the city of Eger.